-Nominations are being accepted for the 2016 J. Robert Elster Award for Professional Excellence.
-In honor of the life and career of J. Robert Elster, the second president of the Association, the NCADA renamed this Award in 2007.
+Nominations are being accepted for the 2018 J. Robert Elster Award for Professional Excellence.
+This award is named in honor of the life and career of J. Robert Elster, the second president and a founding member of the Association.

-Please nominate a present or past member of the NCADA for consideration as a possible recipient of the Award for Professional Excellence that will be presented at the Annual Meeting, June 16-19, 2016.
-Your letter of nomination should be addressed to David W. Hood, President, c/o Lynette Pitt, Executive Director, NCADA, 3700 National Drive, Ste 212, Raleigh, NC 27612.
+Please nominate a present or past member of the NCADA for consideration as a possible recipient of the Award for Professional Excellence that will be presented at the Annual Meeting, June 14-17, 2018.
+Your letter of nomination should be addressed to J.Nicholas Ellis, Chair, Awards Committee, c/o Lynette Pitt, Executive Director, NCADA, 4030 Wake Forest Road, Ste 203, Raleigh, NC 27609.
 The letter should reference the "J. Robert Elster Award for Professional Excellence," include the name and current address of your nominee, along with supporting information and any appropriate documentation you believe will help the Awards Committee in making a recommendation to the Board of Directors.
-Your letter must be received at the Raleigh office no later than Friday, March 25, 2016.
+Your letter must be received at the Raleigh office no later than Monday, March 19, 2018.

 Criteria: The recipient shall be a present, or former, member of the North Carolina Association of Defense Attorneys.
 The recipient must exemplify the highest standards of professionalism, integrity, and ethics, and conduct herself, or himself, in a civil, courteous manner with all persons.
 The recipient must exemplify sustained, excellent service to individual and corporate defendants in civil litigation, to the Bar, and to the community.